matthewacha/YummyRecipes/README.md

 ## About
 This project is part of the [Andela Fellowship](https://andela.com/) Self Learning Clinic Curriculum.

 The YummyRecipes app is a web application meant to help users save and share recipes of their favourite food.

+## Interesting Feature
+This web app is built using Flask without a database per se.
+All data is stored in memory (thus the need for only one worker on the server).

+**Fun fact:** A **'Database'** has been implemented within it using python data structures and types.
+Find the implementation in /flask_app/app/models.py.
+And yes!
+It feels like one, it acts like one, it should thus be one.
+It is a database!

 ## Dependencies